openssl/technical-policies/policies/testing.md

  - Build system
  - Demos

-Pull Requests that only affect minor cosmetic output do not require tests
+Pull Requests that only affect minor cosmetic output do not require tests.

 By agreement of the Pull Request reviewers it is acceptable for the tests to be added via a different Pull Request to the main Pull Request.

-By agreement of the Pull Request reviewers tests may be omitted for difficult to reproduce error conditions.
+By agreement of the Pull Request reviewers a test may be omitted where writing the test would result in disproportionately more effort than writing the code being tested.
+For example, difficult to reproduce error conditions.

 Performance Testing
 -------------------